maxutility2011/ezLiveStreaming/README.md

 job/ contains definition of api requests and live job states, and the FFmpeg (or other encoder library such as GStreamer) commands that are used to execute a live job.

 scheduler/ contains the implementation of a live job scheduler.
-JOb scheduler receives new live jobs from the api_server.
+Job scheduler receives new live jobs from the api_server via a AWS SQS job queue.
+Job scheduler also exposes HTTP endpoints and receives new live worker registration requests from newly launched workers.

 job_sqs/ contains the implementation of a AWS Simple Queue Service (SQS) sender and receiver.
 The api_server sends new live jobs to the job queue (AWS SQS).
 The job scheduler periodically polls the job queue to receive new jobs.

 worker/ contains the implementation of live transcoding/streaming workers.

-live_job.json contains a sample live job request.
+sample_live_job.json contains a sample live job request.

 There are three executables, api_server, job scheduler and worker.
 After building the project (go build api_server_main.go, go build scheduler.go, go build worker_main.go), start the api_server by "./api_server".
 The server will run on port 1080 and in its own docker container.
 I'm still building the container, https://hub.docker.com/repository/docker/maxutility2011/live_streaming_api/general.
 To submit a live job request, you may use postman to send a POST request to "http://localhost:1080/createLiveJob" (the API endpoint.
 I'm testing on localhost, but feel free to host the api server anywhere).
 The request body is the content of live_job.json.
 The live worker will run also inside a docker container that I'm still building, https://hub.docker.com/repository/docker/maxutility2011/live_streaming_worker/general.